 Value Added Tax (VAT)

 Value Added Tax (VAT) is added to the price of goods and services within the UK, and is collected at every stage of production and distribution.
+We look at VAT further in the next section of the Start-Up guide.

 For more in-depth guides on the subject, visit our Accounting & Tax section.